hilch/brsnmp/README.md

 TODO description

 # Disclaimer
-brsnmp comes „as is“, e.g. without support and warranty.
+brsnmp comes â€žas isâ€œ, e.g. without support and warranty.
 You can freely copy it but use it at your own risk.

 # PVI